 If there is an official child support order for your case, it is important to take it seriously and do everything you can to make your support payments in full and on time.
 Not meeting your child support obligations can come with serious legal consequences.
 The child support enforcement agency can garnish your paycheck or bank account, intercept state and federal tax refunds, suspend your driver’s license and passport, and even order jail time.
 If you are supposed to be receiving support and the other parent isn’t paying, notify the child support agency and your attorney as soon as possible to find out what your options and next steps are.

-Call our Los Angeles law firm at (213) 351-1000 to get more information about how child support works in California.
+Call or contact our Los Angeles law firm to get more information about how child support works in California.
 You can find out whether your case may be eligible for a support order, how much you may be able to get, and how to start the process of filing for an original support order or a child support modification request.